taishi8117/pyheron_starter/README.md

   If you change the target name in the BUILD file, you need to modify the `build` rule in the `Makefile` appropriately.

-* Deploy
+## Deployment
-The compiled PEX file will reside under `dist` directory, which can be submitted to Heron as shown below.
-For further reference, go to the PyHeron documentation.
+The compiled PEX file will reside under `dist` directory by default, which can be submitted to Heron as shown below.

   ```bash
   heron submit local `pwd`/dist/word_count.pex - WordCountTopology
   ```

+For further information about Python topology, refer to the [PyHeron documentation](http://twitter.github.io/heron/docs/developers/python/topologies/).